tweedegolf/rust-training/slides/2_4-traits-and-generics.md

 *Note: Annotations do NOT change the lifetime of variables!
 Their scopes do!*

-They just provide information for the borrow checker
+Annotations just provide information for the borrow checker

 ---
 layout: default